ntk148v/til/linux/network-performance-ultimate-guide.md

     - If RPS is disabled:
       - 1. `netif_receive_skb` passed the data onto `__netif_receive_core`.
       - 6. `__netif_receive_core` delivers the data to any taps.
-      - 7. `__netif_receive_core` delivers data to registed protocol layer handlers.
+      - 7. `__netif_receive_core` delivers data to registered protocol layer handlers.
     - If RPS is enabled:
       - 1. `netif_receive_skb` passes the data on to `enqueue_to_backlog`.
       - 2. Packets are placed on a per-CPU input queue for processing.
       - 3. The remote CPU’s NAPI structure is added to that CPU’s poll_list and an IPI is queued which will trigger the softIRQ kernel thread on the remote CPU to wake-up if it is not running already.
-      - 4. When the `ksoftirqd` kernel thread on the remote CPU runs, it follows the same pattern describe in the previous section, but this time, the registered poll function is `process_backlog` which harvests packets from the current CPU’s input queue.
+      - 4. When the `ksoftirqd` kernel thread on the remote CPU runs, it follows the same pattern described in the previous section, but this time, the registered poll function is `process_backlog` which harvests packets from the current CPU’s input queue.
       - 5. Packets are passed on toward `__net_receive_skb_core`.
       - 6. `__netif_receive_core` delivers data to any taps (like PCAP).
       - 7. `__netif_receive_core` delivers data to registered protocol layer handlers.